 Schedule 1.
-Summary by Capital Program
+Funding Summary by Program

-A summary of the FY-2015 to FY-2019 CIP listed by Capital Program.
+A summary of total funding per-year listed by Capital Program for the FY-2015 to FY-2019 Capital Improvement Plan period.

 Schedule 2.
 Funding Sources

 A summary of all funding sources that contribute to the full funding plan of the FY-2015 to FY-2019 Capital Improvement Plan period.